 Castillo de Castellar de la Frontera

 Castillo de Castellar de la Frontera is a fortified historic village that dates back to the 13th century.
-So, if you want to add some history to your summer vacation, this is one place you should definitely visit.
+So, if you’re a history lover, this is one of the most exciting things to do in Sotogrande.
 You can take a walk along the cobbled streets of Oldtown Castellar and discover some of the oldest Andalusian traditions.
 Castellar’s strategic location also means you’ll get an amazing view of the local towns of Casares, Gaucin, Sierra de Bermeja, and even the Rock of Gibraltar.

 Food options in Sotogrande